Aqua Running

 - Arm position

-closely as possible the movement pattern used on land.
-Remember an athlete's stride length and stride rate in water are very different when compared to land
+All of these should be checked to ensure that they follow the movement pattern used on land as closely as possible.
+Remember, an athlete's stride length and stride rate in water are very different from land-based running.

 An aim of aqua running should be the smooth application of power over the entire range of motion in a horizontal direction.
 The improper